 The key point is ‘reduce’.
 We will discuss this in the next point.

 Get the help of your partner, your family members, and your grown-up children, if required, to plan a realistic budget.
 Share your anxiety with your family.
-They are the pillars of strength during a difficult time.
-Also, understanding your financial situation, they’ll help you to make your budget success and help you save more.
+They are pillars of strength during a difficult time.
+Also, understanding your financial situation, they’ll help you to make your budget successful and help you save more.

 3. Reduce expenses as much as you can